usanzadunje/itc/README.md

 5. Generate encryption key `php artisan key:generate`
 6. Create a database called  `itc`
 7. Run migrations and seed database `php artisan migrate --seed`
+8. Run `php artisan serve` and `npm run dev` to start server and dev server for frontend resources.
-8. You are ready.
+9. You are ready.
 Application credentials are below.

 ---